 Size: 72,191 | Completion: 77% | Personnel: 98 | Cause: Natural, lightning

-The Temporary Flight Restriction (TFR) remains in place over the fire area.
+Helicopters continue to support fire fighters on the Clear Fire.
+The Temporary Flight Restriction (TFR) remains in place.
 All non-mission aircraft and drones must avoid the area outlined in the TFR for the safety of aircraft supporting the Clear Fire and firefighters on the ground.
 Go to https://tfr.faa.gov/tfr2/list.html to stay informed of any modifications to the TFR.
 Remember, If You Fly, We Can’t!

 Fire Loss & Suppression Repair: Contact the Denali Borough at (907) 683-1330